Home » Debt solutions » Sequestration

 • You remortgage to release equity

 If the equity value of your home is less than £1000, you will not be asked to sell.
-Instead, pay a nominal sum of around £550 to relinquish their interest in the home.
+Instead, you will pay a nominal sum of around £550 to relinquish their interest in the home.

 Renting